bertie-wheen/dsa-2023-4/labs/lab6/core/binary_tree/README.md

 Both after removing the subtree, and after reinserting it, we'd have to update all the levels (all $length$ of them - in this case, 4).
-We could come up with additional "move" methods that for when we want to remove and reinsert a subtree somewheere else, and and this would mean we only have to update them all once rather than twice, but that doesn't change the asymptotics.
+We could come up with additional "move" methods that for when we want to remove and reinsert a subtree somewheere else, and this would mean we only have to update them all once rather than twice, but that doesn't change the asymptotics.
 The cost would still be $\mathrm{O}(length)$, which (as we mentioned) is usually quite a bit more than the $\mathrm{O}(level)$ incurred in trying to get an efficient `get_length` and/or `get_height`.